Gogó Andreu

 Ricardo César Andreu (July 27, 1919 – May 1, 2012) was an Argentine actor, comedian and musician.

+Biography

-He was born in a family of actors.
+He was born into a family of actors.
 His parents were Antonio Andreu and Isabel Anchart, who were owners of an itinerary theatre company that made tours through the Argentine provinces.
+His eldest brother was the comedian Tono Andreu.
 When he was 12 years old the tango singer José Razzano, brought him to the Broadway theatre where he met Carlos Gardel.